ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 ---
-title: "Cell Rendering"
+title: "Components in Cells"
 ---

-By default the grid renders values into the cells as strings.
-If you want something more complex you use a cell renderer.
+By default the grid renders values into Cells as strings.
+If you want more complex HTML, such as a Button or Image, you use a Cell Component.

-<api-documentation source='column-properties/properties.json' section='styling' names='["cellRenderer"]'></api-documentation>
+## Setting Cell Components

-The cell renderer for a column is set via `colDef.cellRenderer` and can be any of the following types:
+The Cell Component for a Column is set via `colDef.cellRenderer` and can be any of the following types:

 <framework-specific-section frameworks="javascript">
 |1. `undefined`: Grid renders the value as a string.